Mike Doss

-Michael Allen Doss (born March 24, 1981) is an American former professional football safety who played in the National Football League (NFL) for six seasons.
+Michael Allen Doss (born March 24, 1981) is an American former professional football player who was a safety in the National Football League (NFL) for six seasons.
 He played college football for the Ohio State Buckeyes, earning consensus All-American honors thrice and winning the 2002 national championship.
 He was selected in the second round of the 2003 NFL draft by the Indianapolis Colts, with whom he played four seasons with, including during the team's 2006 Super Bowl season.
 Doss then spent one season with the Minnesota Vikings and Cincinnati Bengals each before retiring.

 Early life

 Doss was born in Canton, Ohio.
 He attended Canton McKinley High School, and played high school football for the McKinley Bulldogs.
 He led the Bulldogs to back-to-back state football championships, as well as a USA Today national championship, as a running back, linebacker, and safety.
 As a senior, he had 1,454 yards rushing, 22 touchdowns, 111 tackles, and three interceptions and won all-state honors and an All-America honorable mention by USA Today.